Note

 descriptors = []

-for frame in frames:
+for structure in structures:

 structure_avg = np.mean(

-(calculator.get_descriptors(frame, invariants_only=True)),
+(calculator.get_descriptors(structure, invariants_only=True)),

 axis=0,